JonScott20/JonScott20.github.io/community_involvement.md

 ### Week Of Welcome 2016
 ![WowRama2016](https://jonscott20.github.io/Files/Images/WowRama2016.jpg)

+**Description**

 ---------

 ### Freshman Move In Day 2016
 ![FreshmanMoveIn2016](https://jonscott20.github.io/Files/Images/FreshmanMoveIn2016.jpg)

+**Description**

+Moving into Cal Poly was notoriously quite a pain.
+In this above picture, myself and my co-leader volunteered to help move incoming freshmen into their respective residence halls.
+Both the students and parents greatly appreciated our efforts.
+We were happy to make a friendly Cal Poly first impression and welcome the new students to their new communities.

 --------

 ### Growing Grounds

 ![GrowingGrounds](https://jonscott20.github.io/Files/Images/GrowingGrounds.jpg)

+**Description**

+In a joint event between Cal Poly's Sigma Pi and Chi Omega chapters, members of the fraternity and sorority worked together to volunteer for a great cause.

 The growing grounds website: <http://www.growinggroundsfarm.org/>